todbot/blink1/README.md

 ### Blink1Control ###

-Blink1Control is a GUI application for hooking events to blink(1) and is the primary user-level application for controlling blink(1).
+Blink1Control is the previous-generation GUI application for hooking events to blink(1)
-It is an event-based system for triggering blink(1) color patterns.
-Those events can be on your computer or on the Net.

 Blink1Control can receive events from:
 - [IFTTT](http://ifttt.com/channels)'s many channels